Cell Tower Lease Negotiations – What To Know

 Hands-On Experience.
 Predictable Results.

-Property owners who retain Terabonne consultants can be assured that they’ll end up with a cell tower lease that meets their property use requirements, generates considerably higher cell tower lease rates than those offered by the wireless carriers directly, and will be supported throughout the entire process.
+Property owners who retain Terabonne consultants can be assured that they’ll end up with a cell tower lease that meets their property use requirements, generates considerably higher cell tower lease rates than those offered by the wireless carriers directly, and will be supported throughout the entire tower development process.
 With decades in the wireless industry, we’ve seen just about all the issues that can stop cell tower projects.
 While it is important to recognize the possible complications, let’s consider what it takes to get a site to the construction phase and rent paid to our clients.

 Where Else Do Property Owners Need Support?